Last Year at Marienbad: Plot

-In an ornate baroque hotel populated by wealthy individuals and couples who socialize with each other, a man approaches a woman and claims they met the year before at a similar resort (perhaps at Frederiksbad, Karlstadt, Marienbad, or Baden-Salsa) and had a romantic relationship, but she responded to his request to run away together by asking him to wait a year, which time has now elapsed.
-The woman insists she has never met the man, so he proceeds to attempt to remind her of their shared past, while she rebuffs him and contradicts his account.
-Between interactions with the woman, a second man, who may be the woman's husband, asserts his dominance over the first man by repeatedly beating him at a mathematical game (a version of Nim).
+In an ornate baroque hotel populated by wealthy individuals and couples who socialize with one another, a man approaches a woman and claims they met the previous year at a similar resort (possibly Frederiksbad, Karlstadt, Marienbad, or Baden-Salsa) and had an affair.
+He asserts that she responded to his request to run away together by asking him to wait a year.
+The woman, however, insists she has never met the man.
+He attempts to remind her of their shared past, while she rebuffs him and contradicts his accounts.
+Between interactions with the woman, a second man, who may be her husband, asserts his dominance over the first by repeatedly defeating him in a game of Nim.

-Through ambiguous flashbacks and disorienting shifts of time and location, the film explores the relationships between the three characters.
-Conversations and events are repeated in different places in the building and grounds, and there are numerous tracking shots of the hotel's corridors with ambiguous and repetitive voice-overs.
-No certain conclusion is offered regarding what is real and what is imagined, but at the end of the film the woman submits and leaves the hotel with the first man.
+Through ambiguous flashbacks and disorienting shifts in time and location, the film explores the relationships among the three characters.
+Conversations and events are repeated in different parts of the building and grounds, accompanied by numerous tracking shots of the hotel's corridors with ambiguous and repetitive voice-overs.
+The film offers no definitive conclusion regarding what is real and what is imagined, but by the end, the woman relents and leaves the hotel with the first man.